CIA black sites: Official recognition

 The International Committee of the Red Cross (ICRC) prepared a report based on interviews with black site detainees, conducted October 6–11 and December 4–14, 2006, after their transfer to Guantanamo Bay.
-The report was submitted to Bush administration officials.
+The report was submitted to Bush administration officials in early 2007.
+On March 15, 2009, New York Review of Books reported the contents of the ICRC report, which included interviews with detainees, including Abu Zubaydah, Walid bin Attash and Khalid Shaikh Mohammed.